Sing It Back: Music video

-The music video was produced to promote the single, directed by Dawn Shadforth.
+A music video was produced to promote the single, directed by Dawn Shadforth.
 It features Moloko vocalist Róisín Murphy dancing alone in a metallic flapper dress, accompanied by psychedelic lighting effects.
-The video is featured on the DVD of Moloko's special edition for the Statues album.
-Several live videos exist as well, including one in the group's live concert movie 11,000 Clicks, a similar concert version from the Dutch Pinkpop broadcast, a televised version from the TV show Later... with Jools Holland, and a samba version featured on MTV Brasil.
+The video is featured on the DVD of Moloko's special edition of the Statues album.
+It was later made available on Moloko's official YouTube channel in 2016 and by late 2024, the video had generated more than 38 million views.

+Several live videos also exist, including one in the group's live concert movie 11,000 Clicks, a similar concert version from the Dutch Pinkpop broadcast and a samba version featured on MTV Brasil.
+On 20 June 2003 the band appeared on BBC's Later... with Jools Holland, and performed a version where Murphy finished head-first inside Brydon's Hammond organ.

 Impact and legacy

-Q Magazine ranked "Sing It Back" at number 905 in their list of the "1001 Best Songs Ever" in 2002.
-Australian music channel Max placed it at number 887 in their list of "1000 Greatest Songs of All Time" in 2012.
-German magazine Musikexpress listed the song as number 449 in their ranking of the "700 Best Songs of All-Time" in 2014.
-Mixmag put the song in their list of "Vocal House: The 30 All-Time Biggest Anthems" in 2018.
-Tomorrowland featured the song in their "Official The Ibiza 500" at number 55.
-Rolling Stone ranked the song at 152 in their 2022 list of the 200 Greatest Dance Songs of All Time.
+In 2002, Q Magazine ranked "Sing It Back" number 905 in their list of the "1001 Best Songs Ever" and in 2004, the magazine featured it in their "The 1010 Songs You Must Own".
+In 2012, Australian music channel Max ranked it number 887 in their list of "1000 Greatest Songs of All Time".
+In 2014, German Musikexpress ranked the song number 449 in their list of the "700 Best Songs of All-Time".
+In 2018, Mixmag featured "Sing It Back" in their list of "Vocal House: The 30 All-Time Biggest Anthems".
+In 2019, Defected Records featured it in their list of "17 Best Remixes Ever".
+In 2021, Tomorrowland featured the song in their "Official The Ibiza 500" at number 55.
+Rolling Stone ranked the song at 152 in its 2022 list of the "200 Greatest Dance Songs of All Time".